NRG to buy Edison Mission Energy assets for $2.64 billion

 NRG expects to close the deal, which is subject to approval by the U.S. Bankruptcy Court for the Northern District of Illinois, in the first quarter of 2014.

-EME, a unit of Edison International (EIX.N) based in Santa Ana, California, filed for Chapter 11 bankruptcy protection in December, citing heavy debts, weak power prices and high fuel costs.
+EME, a unit of Edison International (EIX.N) based in Santa Ana, California, filed for Chapter 11 bankruptcy protection in December, citing a "perfect storm" of heavy debts, weak power prices and high fuel costs.

-The company is one of many in the energy space to suffer as a result of the 2007-2009 recession, which cut power demand, and the glut of cheaper natural gas, which caused wholesale power prices to fall.

-Dynegy (DYN.N) went bankrupt in July 2012, emerging from Chapter 11 later that year after handing almost all of its equity to unsecured creditors.
-Patriot Coal PCXCQ.PK declared bankruptcy in 2012 under the weight of pension obligations its shrinking workforce could no longer support.
-And Texas power giant Energy Future Holdings is in negotiations with creditors to try to restructure $40 billion in debt, and may declare bankruptcy by the end of the month.